neelsg/lithium/docs/spec.md

     amd64 android arduino arm jvm linux none riscv riscv64 webasm webjs windows

-## Doctype indicator

-A Lithium source file must start with the character sequence `Li` followed by the version of the language specification that was used.

-A standard doctype is of the form:

-    Li 0

-Only comments are permitted before the doctype indicator for a file.

-The doctype can optionally contain a type that can be used to compile files of other formats into data that can be used by Lithium programs.

-For files that are compiled by a built-in type, the type should follow after the language version as follows:

-    Li 0 {type name}

-For files that are compiled by a type in a custom package, the type should follow after the language version and then be followed by the path to the relevant package as follows:

-    Li 0 {type name} "{path to package}"

 ## Keywords

 The following keywords are reserved in Lithium: